mddazure/entra-gsa-lab/README.md

 - Two VMs running the YADA web tier, behind both and an Internal and an External Load Balancer.
 - One VM running the YADA application tier.
 - One VM running Windows Server, this will be used to install the GSA Connector.
-- A Pivate DNS Zone linked to the VNET, with A (IpV4) and AAAA (IPv6) records for the ILB frontend and each of the VMs.
+- A Private DNS Zone linked to the VNET, with A (IpV4) and AAAA (IPv6) records for the ILB frontend and each of the VMs.

 ![image](/images/entra-gsa-lab.png)